-We’ve released our plan to send zero waste to landfill by 2030 which sees Mirvac embrace principles of the circular economy.
+We’ve already released our plan to send ZERO WASTE TO LANDFILL by 2030 which sees Mirvac embrace principles of the circular economy.
 Our plan sees us take a holistic approach to reducing the waste we generate through smart design, embracing new technologies, and including our suppliers as key partners in this goal.
 Our net positive water plan is due to be released this year.

 Latest Sustainability News